AlexGhiti/rpi_initramfs_e2fsck/README.md

       In my case, it is /dev/sda1, to check yours, log into your raspberry, type "df -h" and note which partition is mounted on "/".

-3/ Go into root buildroot directory
+3/ Go into buildroot/ directory
 $ make O=build rpi_initramfs_e2fsck_defconfig

 4/ A build/ directory has been generated, go into this directory